-ndard Six: Developing as a professional educator: ed only if employee selected this standard in Goals & Objectives) м Ν N/O Teacher reflects on his/her teaching practice and actively engages in planning his/her professional development.
+Standard Six: Developing as a professional educator: (Used only if employee selected this standard in Goals & Objectives) Ν N/O 6-1 Teacher reflects on his/her teaching practice and actively engages in planning his/her professional development.
 6-2 Teacher establishes professional learning goals and pursues opportunities to grow professionally.
 6-3 Teacher learns about and works with local communities to improve his/her professional practice.
 6-4 Teacher communicates with families to improve professional practice.
 6-5 Teacher works with colleagues to improve professional practice.
 6-6 Teacher balances professional responsibilities and maintains motivation.
-1 1 This : respo luator's Signature Date report has been discussed with me in conference with the evaluator.
-I ha nd in writing within five (5) working days and my response will be apper valuation.
-My signature on this evaluation does not necessarily signify a ended and l filed w ith Tead cher's Signature Date requi under evalu nning July 1, 2004, permanent unit members who have been employed in ring certification at least ten (10) years in the District, who are certified at No Child Left Behind, and whose most recent evaluation was satisfacted ated every five (5) years, if the evaluator and certificated employee bein scheduled evaluation: as Highly ory, shall Qualifi be
+This r respo The transmission of the evaluator is signature to the evaluator.
+I have the evaluator is a signature of the evaluation of the evaluation of the evaluation.
+It is evaluation is evaluated on the evaluation of the ended an d filed v vith Tead cher's Signature Date requir under ning July 1, 2004, permanent unit members who have been employed it ring certification at least ten (10) years in the District, who are certified No Child Left Behind, and whose most recent evaluation was satisfact ated every five (5) years, if the evaluator and certificated employee bein as Ĥighl ory, shall y Qualif l be Next scheduled evaluation: